pabloramesc/uav-swarm-sim/README.md

 [UAV Swarm Network Simulator](docs/UAV_Swarm_Network_Simulator_for_Emergency_Communications.pdf)

 > **⚠️ Notice:** This code is currently being refactored and is not functional.
-> For a working version, check the release: [MSc thesis 2025](https://github.com/pabloramesc/uav-swarm-sim/releases/tag/thesis-2025)
+> For a working version, check the last release: [MSc thesis 2025](https://github.com/pabloramesc/uav-swarm-sim/releases/tag/thesis-2025)

 ## Overview